dc138/st-patched/README.md

 git checkout 9846a56
 git am path/to/st-patched-xxx-xxx.diff
 ```
+Alternatively, use the provided `patch.sh` script to automatically download the correct revision and apply the patch.
 Keep in mind that you will need to checkout the correct revision before applying this patch.
 Then, compile st and install it by running:
 ```